attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 ### 5.7.
 HedgeDoc

 This app was initially created as HackMD; later, HackMD became CodiMD which lived alongside [HedgeDoc](https://hedgedoc.org/) for almost a year until it finally got the name HedgeDoc.
 It's an [open-source](https://github.com/hedgedoc/hedgedoc), web-based, self-hosted markdown editor that lets you easily collaborate on notes, graphs, and presentations in real-time.
-All you have to do is share your note link with your colleagues, and they're good to go.
+All you have to do is share a note URL (link) with the colleagues involved in producing the document, and they're good to go.

 ![](http://hdoc.csirt-tooling.org/uploads/upload_2bf7ebc0bc07b0b88f8288bc0379b675.png)

 Its documentation is very detailed: the [Getting Started Guide](https://docs.hedgedoc.org/setup/getting-started/), the [Configuration Guide](https://docs.hedgedoc.org/configuration/), the [Developer Guide](https://docs.hedgedoc.org/dev/getting-started/), the [Online Help](https://docs.hedgedoc.org/) and other useful information are all available on the software's website.
-Besides the FAQ, you may also ask direct questions on Matrix and Discourse.
+Besides the FAQ, It's also possible to ask direct questions on Matrix and Discourse.

-The company pays particular attention to cybersecurity threats and the dangers of possible data loss.
-Previously, a headless instance of Chromium was used to generate PDFs, but this led to some security vulnerabilities and was deactivated.
-Until this feature is safely implemented again, a workaround should be used to generate PDFs from markdown code.

 ## 6. What concerns may we have about online markdown editors?